TRAINING FACULTY

 Professor

-Research Focus: Epidemiology Genomics Bioinformatics
+Research Focus: Computational Biology and Personalized Medicine Epidemiology Genomics Bioinformatics

 We leverage human genetic diversity to gain a better understanding of the architecture of complex traits, using a mixture of epidemiological and population genetic methods.
 We have worked extensively on questions regarding human population structure, admixture, and other components of ancestry critical to modern human genetic research, as well as examined their impact on quantitative traits and disease.